College Braves Cold for Work Day 2024

 For many, it was not merely about completing tasks but about fostering a deeper connection to the land and to one another.
 From tending to garden beds to constructing a medicine wheel garden and cleaning up the river trail, every task undertaken was imbued with care and intentionality.
 Despite the adversities posed by the weather, the WWC community embraced the opportunity to work together towards a common goal, fostering a sense of unity and camaraderie in the process.

-Photo credits to Sarah Puterbaugh
+Photo credits: Sarah Puterbaugh

 Previous